home j h h l . n e t home

 • attack is how long it takes for the sound to reach its highest volume after being tapped. sliding to the right will make it longer.

-• decay is how long it takes for the sound to reach its lowest volume after raising your finger. sliding to the right will make it longer.
+• decay is how long it takes for the sound to reach its lowest volume after raising your finger. sliding to the right will make it longer. in fact, sliding it all the way to the right will make it never decay at all, and make the button turn red.

 • slew is how long it takes for the sound to catch up to where your finger is. sliding to the right will make it longer.